d99kris/nchat/lib/tgchat/ext/td/example/README.md

 TDLib can be used from the Rust programming language through the [JSON](https://github.com/tdlib/td#using-json) interface.

-See [rust-tdlib](https://github.com/antonio-antuan/rust-tdlib), or [tdlib](https://github.com/melix99/tdlib-rs), which provide convenient TDLib clients with automatically generated and fully-documented classes for all TDLib API methods and objects.
+See [rust-tdlib](https://github.com/antonio-antuan/rust-tdlib), or [tdlib](https://github.com/paper-plane-developers/tdlib-rs), which provide convenient TDLib clients with automatically generated and fully-documented classes for all TDLib API methods and objects.

 See [rtdlib](https://github.com/fewensa/rtdlib), [tdlib-rs](https://github.com/d653/tdlib-rs), [tdlib-futures](https://github.com/yuri91/tdlib-futures),
 [tdlib-sys](https://github.com/nuxeh/tdlib-sys), [tdjson-rs](https://github.com/mersinvald/tdjson-rs), [rust-tdlib](https://github.com/vhaoran/rust-tdlib), or [tdlib-json-sys](https://github.com/aykxt/tdlib-json-sys) for examples of TDLib Rust bindings.

-Also, see [Telegrand](https://github.com/melix99/telegrand) – a Telegram client optimized for the GNOME desktop.
+Also, see [Paper Plane](https://github.com/paper-plane-developers/paper-plane) – a Telegram client written in Rust and GTK.

 <a name="erlang"></a>
 ## Using TDLib in Erlang projects